Online learning and support to help you

 About Autism Explained

 At Autism Explained we believe that empowering parents is the best way to change the world for the next generation.
 We do this by helping families to understand their autistic children, so they can then create safe and supportive environments for them to learn and grow.

-Our motto is "every voice matters" and we have approximately 75% autistic representation in our speaking line-up, many of whom are also parents, researchers, and/or autism professionals themselves.
+Our motto is "every voice matters" and we have nearly 75% autistic representation in our speaking line-up, many of whom are also parents, researchers, and/or autism professionals themselves.

-This online summit [REPLAY EVENT] is another opportunity to view all the live content from the September 2020 Online Summit which was designed to make high quality content accessible to a large number of people - especially time-poor parents, like you!
+This online summit has been designed to make high quality content accessible to a large number of people - especially time-poor parents, like you!
 We believe understanding is the key to connection, confidence and growth.
 Learn from our experience so you can better understand and support your child.